 The transmission gear position display (located in the instrument cluster) indicates the transmission gear range.
-You must press the brake pedal to move the shift lever out of PARK (refer to "Brake/Transmission Shift Interlock System" in this section).
-To drive, move the shift lever from PARK or NEUTRAL to the DRIVE position.
+You must press the brake pedal to move the gear selector out of PARK (refer to "Brake/Transmission Shift Interlock System" in this section).
+To drive, move the gear selector from PARK or NEUTRAL to the DRIVE position.

-The electronically-controlled transmission provides a precise shift schedule.
-The transmission electronics are self-calibrating; therefore, the first few shifts on a new vehicle may be somewhat abrupt.
+The electronically-controlled transmission adapts its shift schedule based on driver inputs, along with environmental 6 and road conditions.
+The transmission electronics are selfcalibrating; therefore, the first few shifts on a new vehicle may be somewhat abrupt.
 This is a normal condition, and precision shifts will develop within a few hundred miles (kilometers).